nxt100/html-css/day04/journal-day04.md

 1. [one]
 2. [two]

 ## 2 - List all the things your learnt and how it can be used.
+(Min.
+5)

 Instruction: [Delete from final submission]